Hyperbaric Therapy for CO Poisoning and Decompression Sickness

 Carbon monoxide poisoning is caused by exposure to a colorless, odorless gas known as carbon monoxide (CO).
 CO is found in combustion fumes.
 CO poisoning is usually caused by car or truck exhaust, wood stoves, and other fuel burning appliances, smoke from a fire or blocked fireplaces, nonelectric heaters, malfunctioning gas appliances, and faulty heating exhaust systems in the home or garage.

-Known as a silent killer, CO displaces oxygen in the blood when it's in the air you breathe.
+Known as a silent killer, CO displaces the oxygen in the bloodstream when the CO is mixed in the normal air you breathe.
 If a heater's combustion system malfunctions and CO seeps out of it, for example, the gas can kill people while they are asleep.
 CO poisoning typically occurs at home, in a garage or car, or in another enclosed space like a camper, trailer, or tent.

 Everyone is at risk for CO poisoning from combustion fumes, especially during the winter when windows are closed.
 Some people are more susceptible than others.
-These include babies and people with heart problems, breathing problems, or anemia.
+These include babies, pregnant women, and people with heart problems, breathing problems, or anemia.

 How CO poisoning is treated